ZEN PENCILS all started on the floor of Grandma’s house in Perth, Australia.

 5. A Bit of History and a personal touch

 A nice addition at the bottom of each comic is both the personal touch and a brief history lesson.
-People don’t base their purchase decisions off of the 99% we have alike but the 1% that makes us different.
+People don’t base their buying decisions off of the 99% we have alike but the 1% that makes us different.
 Gavin shows some weakness.
 Take the example of the Neil Dyson strip below where he talks about how difficult he finds it to draw planets.
 He shows that he’s human in this section and also adds in a little humor about the movie, “the tree of life” which, for the record, I hated.

 From a viral standpoint, the history lesson at the bottom of the strip adds to the intelligence quotient.
 I believe that it lends itself to more sharing.
 The reason is that it allows the sharer to feel as if they are sharing something educational and not just a comic.
 Also, at least for me, it’s interesting.
 He provides just enough information to whet my appetite and includes links if we want more info.